Flipper-Community/flipper-community-wiki/flip-wiki/docs/faq-general.md

 ![CFAA Law Image](assets/images/CFAA.jpg){ width="600" }

+### What order does the Flipper Zero store files on the MicroSD card?
+The Flipper Zero uses simple features of the filesystem, and displays them in the order the Filesystem presents them.
+Most often this is purely the order that you added/modified files on the MicroSD card.
+There is no option to sort alphabetically, as this would take extra memory that the flipper simply does not have.

 ### Can I use a Flipper Zero if I have a Chromebook?
 Yes, however you will be limited to only using [Flipper Lab](https://lab.flipper.net) due to the security restrictions chromebooks have. qFlipper, and by extension the DFU recovery process, will *not* be avaliable on a chromebook.
 See this [troubleshooting article](troubleshooting.md#qflipper-returns-permission-denied) for more info.